hmcts/ops-runbooks/aks/redeploying-aks-clusters.md

 - Check cluster that won't be removed to confirm pods have scaled
 - Merge PR to remove a cluster from AGW

-#### After rebuilding 1st cluster (where both clusters are being rebuilt)
+#### After deployment of a cluster
 - Check all pods are deployed and running
-- Speak to teams for any specific issues related to failed pods
+- Speak to teams (where required) for any specific issues related to failed pods
 - Ensure failed pods issues are either acknowledged by teams or fixed before rebuilding 2nd cluster.
-This is to prevent a situation where application is failed across both clusters after rebuild
+This is to prevent a situation whereby application is failed across both clusters after rebuild

-#### After deployment of a cluster
 - Add the cluster back into AGW once you have confirmed deployment has been successful.
 [PR example here](https://github.com/hmcts/azure-platform-terraform/pull/595)
 - Revert merge for scaling pods & merge [PR example here](https://github.com/hmcts/cnp-flux-config/pull/7245)
 - Confirm pods are back to correct numbers after revert